Research into acute lymphoblastic leukaemia (ALL)

 Stem cell and bone marrow transplants

-Other research is looking at improving a person’s immune system after a stem cell transplant.
 The immune system doesn’t work properly for several months after a transplant.
-So it is more prone to getting an infection.
+It can take a long time for people to recover and they are more prone to getting an infection.

 Immunotherapies can boost the body's own immune system to fight off or kill cancer cells.